Home > Product Resistration > Japan's Classification

 For medical devices manufactured, imported and/or sold in Japan, Japanese Medical Device Nomenclature (JMDN) codes and generic names are set with reference to the medical device names determined in the ISO/TC210 GMDN project.

-Then, generic names are classified to Class I, II, III or IV according to their risk level.
+Then, generic names are classified to Class I, II, III or IV according to their risk levels.
 These classifications were determined by reference to the classification rule of GHTF (Global Harmonization Task Force).

 General medical devices (Class I)

-General medical devices (Class I) are those other than specially controlled medical devices and controlled medical devices that are deemed by MHLW to pose an almost insignificant risk to human life and health in the event of malfunction or side effects.
-Although they do not require approval, notification must be submitted to PMDA, and the requirements outlined below must be met.
+General medical devices (Class I) are those other than specially controlled medical devices and controlled medical devices that are deemed by MHLW to pose an almost insignificant risk to human life and health in the event of malfunction or adverse events.
+Although they do not require process for approval, notification must be submitted to PMDA.

-Class I medical devices can be marketed after a registration process known as notification.
-Applications for notification should include device descriptions (appearance, dimensions, materials, specifications, manufacturing process, etc.).
-Notification involves no review – it can be seen as a process of self-certification.
+Class I medical devices can be marketed after the notification process.
+Documents for notification should include device descriptions (appearance, dimensions, materials, specifications, manufacturing process, etc.).
+Notification involves no review by the authority – it can be seen as a process of self-certification.

-• he applicant must have a 3rd grade Marketing Authorization Holder (MAH) license.
+• The applicant for the notification has to have a 3rd grade Marketing Authorization Holder (MAH) license.

 Followings are examples of medical devices classified to Class I.